 - Building Division

-- o No comment.
+- No comments.

 - Public Works Department

-- Per Public Works comments on Consent Files B11/2022P and B12/2022P and Minor Variance File A15/2022P and A16/2022P, the applicant has satisfied the all the requirements to clear all the conditions with regards to the lot grading and drainage, that the storm water runoff will not negatively impact nor rely upon neighboring properties.
+- Per Public Works comments on Consent Files B112022P and B12/2022P and Minor Variance File A15/2022P and A16/2022P, the applicant has satisfied the all the requirements to clear all the conditions with regards to the lot grading and drainage, that the storm water runoff will not negatively impact nor rely upon neighboring properties.
 However, this proposed application resurfaced the issues with the creation of Future Part 2 and Part 3.

 - Future Part 2 is to be individually serviced with its own sanitary and water connections.
 This work is to be done by the owner, at the owner's expense, and will require a Temporary Works Permit.
-Should there be
+Should there be an intention to sever the lot in the future, the sanitary and water

-- an intention to sever the lot in the future, the sanitary and water services for each unit will need to be contained in their respective lots.
+- services for each unit will need to be contained in their respective lots.
 Should these services cross property lines, Public Works will not support the consent to sever. - Applicant should confirm that no existing utilities shall cross property line, relocation shall be the applicant's responsibility. - A Construction of new or modification of existing driveways requires a Driveway Entrance Permit.
 This permit is obtained through the Public Works Department.
-All associated costs with this permit are the responsibility of the owner.
+All associated costs with this permit are the responsibility of the owner. - Tree preservation zone west of the driveway would require protection and preserved.